- Office: 417 West Hall

 In an effort to give undergraduates interested in astronomy as a career a clear understanding of the profession we hold special seminars.
 These seminars have included discussions with graduate students about graduate work in astronomy and applying to graduate schools, career possibilties with a degree in Astronomy, summer internships, and gaining necessary research skills.

-SAS holds biweekly meetings each term, usually several days before a Public Observing Night.
-See the main page
+SAS holds biweekly meetings each term, usually the week before a Public Observing Night.
+See the main page for more information.